 To a clean a cutting board, I simply use a small amount of castile soap or Sal Suds (dime-size, if it’s coming straight from the bottle), or a squirt of my homemade dish soap, a dishtowel or sponge, and hot water.
 That’s it!
 According to the USDA, clean a cutting board “with hot, soapy water after each use; then rinse with clear water and air dry or pat dry with clean paper towels.”
 I personally like to use a reusable, clean dish towel to dry my board.
 If I have a sink full of hot soapy water, then I’ll just use that water, as long as the water is clean.
 The key to cleaning the board is hot water and (natural) soap, so how exactly you go about using these ingredients is totally up to you.
 I clean my cutting board after each use.

 Cleaning Caution: If you’re cleaning a wood cutting board, do not submerge the board in water (in a sink full of water), or put it in the dishwasher.
 This will eventually ruin the board and cause it to crack.
-If you’re using a silicone or plastic cutting mat, submerging the mat in water and placing it in the dishwasher is just fine.
+If you’re using a silicone mat, submerging the mat in water and placing it in the dishwasher is just fine.

 What’s castile soap?
 Castile soap is a concentrated vegetable-based soap made of ingredients you can actually pronounce.
 This soap is gentle on the skin and effective in the fight against dirt, grease, and unwanted germs.
 Dr. Bronner’s is a very a popular brand of castile soap.
 Castile soap can be used to clean just about anything and everything: your face, your laundry, your cutting board, and even your stinky dog!